ofirAbu/sast-analysis/README.md

     - Results are shown, but they're not aggregated in any way, for example: The following are 2 paths that are the result of a log-injection query by codeQL:
     ![](./code-ql-analysis/unaggregated_results._example.png)

+### Semgrep
+1. Still checking but - Semgrep __does__ provide an API, I think yhey expect a Semgrep to run locally (or remotely, in a known route) and then we can make requests and [get results in JSON format](https://semgrep.dev/api/v1/docs/#tag/Finding).

 ## TODO List
 1. Run codeQL security queries on the DB and parse paths.
 2. Set up Semgrep.